hwangdeokThien/instagram/README.md

 # Instagram clone project
-This is a clone version of instagram website.
-In this application, we using NodeJS, ReactTypeScript, and server managed by vite
+This is a website that helps identify rare animals.
+In this application, we using Python, ReactJS.

-## Set up enviroment from scratch (for Linux)
+## Set up enviroment
 ### nodeJs
 1. install Node Version Manager
 ```bash